-Tied with a bit of a tearjerker but the two Muto see an explosion over by their nest and react much the same as the various other parents in the movie do when their children are in danger.
+Tied with a bit of a tearjerker but the two M.U.T.O.s see an explosion over by their nest and react much the same as the various other parents in the movie do when their children are in danger.

 Godzilla himself showed he had no quarrel with the humans.
 He several times over the course of the movie goes out of his way to avoid casualties, and when ships get in the way he tries to dive to avoid them.
-Hell his first scene he could have easily cut through the USS Saratoga to get to the first Muto.
+Hell his first scene he could have easily cut through the USS Saratoga to get to the male MUTO.
 Instead, he took the time to dive underneath the ship and surface on the other side.
 And when he first appears in San Francisco?
 He stops and tries a alternate route through the blockade, only slamming through when he has no choice.
 And when the movie's all said and done...he's earned a hero's send off from the city!

-After Godzilla has defeated one of the Muto and falls crashing to the streets with Ford running by, they see each other.
-Ford looks on with awe and respect; while Godzilla returns an exhausted but somewhat peaceful expression, before shutting them to take a breather.
-Thinking about it, if one believes Godzilla's intelligence, it might be influenced by Ford destroying the Muto egg nest.
+After Godzilla has defeated the male MUTO, a skyscraper falls on him, he falls crashing to the streets as Ford is running by, and they see each other.
+Ford looks on with awe and respect; while Godzilla returns an exhausted but somewhat peaceful expression, before vanishing in a cloud of dust and smoke.
+Thinking about it, if one believes Godzilla's intelligence, it might be influenced by Ford destroying the MUTO nest, saving Godzilla's life.
 It's like Godzilla is saying, non-verbally, both "Nice job, human" and "You all right down there, buddy?"
 Or at least "Hello, human.
 Thanks for the help..." or "We fought well today, rest now."

 The reunion between the Japanese kid that Ford rescues and his parents, who managed to live through the attack on the airport.

 Godzilla being honored as a hero, given two titles: King of the Monsters and Savior of our City?.

-A meta-example: After the premiere, many of the Toho executives and staff were seen smiling, but some were crying tears of joy at their most beloved and famous character's respectful treatment in the film.
+A meta-example: After the premiere, many of the Toho executives and staff were seen smiling, but some were actually crying tears of joy at their most beloved and famous character's respectful treatment in the film.

 Ford's interaction with Elle and Sam.